minima-global/minidocs/docs/about/tokendistribution.md

 100% of Native Minima (1,000,000,000 $MINIMA coins) will be minted at the Token Generation Event, and 12.5% of these coins will be wrapped on the Ethereum blockchain as ERC-20 tokens (125,000,000 $WMINIMA coins), in order for Wrapped Minima to be tradable on exchanges shortly after the event.

-Native Minima (875,000,000 $MINIMA coins) will be available to trade peer-2-peer via a MiniSwap MiniDapp and then on exchanges once the necessary middleware integration has been implemented, expected Q3/Q4 2023.
+Native Minima (875,000,000 $MINIMA coins) is available to trade peer-to-peer via the MiniSwap MiniDapp and then on exchanges once the necessary middleware integration has been implemented, expected Q3/Q4 2024.

 | | Supply | Process |
 |:-------|:-----------|:-----------|